HartleyB04/comp2000_2024/worksheet.md

   Both are not active as the last commits were two years ago.

   * 🤔 Which file in each project has had the most activity?
+  The static/data/forces.csv file has the most activity in master The src/main/java/wyil/lang/WyilFile.java file has the most activity in whileycomplier

 # Task 2